Ellen MacArthur: Ellen MacArthur Foundation

 The Ellen MacArthur Foundation (EMF) is a UK registered charity which promotes the idea of a circular economy.
-It does this by developing and promoting the concept of a circular economy, working with business, policy makers and academics.
+It does this by developing and promoting the concept of a circular economy, working with businesses, policy makers and academics.

 Founded on 23 June 2009, the foundation was publicly launched on 2 September 2010 by MacArthur at the Science Museum.
 The charity was inspired by MacArthur's sailing experiences.

 On 17 May 2017, the Ellen MacArthur Foundation and Prince of Wales' International Sustainability Unit launched a US$2 million prize fund for innovations which work towards the management of waste plastics.

 The Ellen MacArthur Foundation is a founding member and partner of the Platform for Accelerating the Circular Economy (PACE), which was launched out of the World Economic Forum.

+Nancy Blackett Trust

+MacArthur is Patron of the Nancy Blackett Trust which owns and operates Ransome's yacht, Nancy Blackett.

+Awards and honours

+On 8 February 2005, following her return to England, it was announced that she was to be made a Dame Commander of the Order of the British Empire (DBE) for services to sailing.
+She was the youngest person to ever receive this honour at the age of 28.
+This recognition was reminiscent of accolades previously bestowed upon Francis Drake and Francis Chichester when reaching home shores after their respective circumnavigations in 1580 and 1967.
+MacArthur was also granted the rank of Honorary Lieutenant Commander, Royal Naval Reserve on the same day.

+In March 2008, in recognition of her achievement, she was appointed a Knight (Chevalier) of the French Legion of Honour by President Nicolas Sarkozy.
+She is a fluent French speaker.